Engine Oil Cooler

 • Troubleshooting: This is typically caused by hardened or blown O-rings between the cooler core and the cast-iron housing.
 If the housing itself is cracked from age or improper torque, the entire 1023514 unit requires replacement.

-Official Installation & Maintenance Protocols
+Installation & Maintenance Notice

 1. System Flush is Mandatory: Before installing the new 1023514 cooler, you must thoroughly flush both the engine cooling system and the lubricating oil circuit.
 If the previous cooler failed due to corrosion or internal breakdown, contaminated debris left in the lines will instantly destroy the new copper core.